 Maybe instead of running ad campaigns for ΞΞΞΞΞΞ that direct you to their website to sign the petition, they could direct you to a tab instead

 On the plus side – directing inside Facebook means that people can Like it right from the ad, rather than needing to click.

 On the minus side – maybe some people will be lazy and just click Like, rather than going to the trouble of signing the petition (and giving us their email address).

-Which lead to THIS interesting snippet heard later in the day:
+Which led to THIS interesting snippet heard later in the day:

 This brief bit of anecdotal evidence suggests 2 things:

-Of course every circumstance and organization is different,.
-But for those of us who periodically wonder if it’s “worth it” to organize on Facebook, I’ve got 1,300 eyeballs - approximately the circulation of the New York Times in my rural congressional district - that says it is.
+So you might want to consider going for the direct Facebook sharing ask, instead of sending people to a tell a friend page with multiple options.
+Of course every circumstance and organization is different.
+But for those of us who periodically wonder if it’s “worth it” to organize on Facebook, I’ve got 1,300 eyeballs – approximately the circulation of the New York Times in my rural congressional district – that says it is.